Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Algorithm analysis

-which we compare with the exact bound provided by PEP on \figref{Fig:FW_pep_vs_th} (see \secref{sec:lingramrep} which shows that CGM fits into the~\eqref{eq:gen_alg_model} format).
-The numerical guarantees we obtained by solving the performance estimation problem for up to a hundred iterations are between two and three times better than the standard guarantee.
+which we compare with the exact bound provided by PEP in \figref{Fig:FW_pep_vs_th} (see \secref{sec:lingramrep}, which shows that CGM fits into the~\eqref{eq:gen_alg_model} format).
+The numerical guarantees we obtained by solving the PEP for up to a hundred iterations are between two and three times better than the standard guarantee.